National Infant Program (formerly known as African American Infant Program)

 *** Caseworker’s mileage will billed to you at the current IRS standard rate per mile.

-African American Infant Placement Fees:
+National Program Infant Placement Fees:

-(Due at time of placement.
-These are not CFA fees and are paid directly to the placing agency.)
+(These are not CFA fees and are paid directly to the placing agency.)

 CFA realizes that the time spent waiting for a child is difficult and seemingly endless.
 It is our desire to not only help children find loving and caring homes but also to help our families as much as possible during this exciting, joyous and sometimes anxiety filled journey.
 The program director is available to help you with any questions you might have – feel free to contact us.
 We look forward to working with you!